XPetkovski/SlotMachine/README.md

 - The betting button is custom and reusable with configurations for its style, how many bet values there are (array), increment, current wager and function to change all of before
 - Custom reels: the administrator can easily change the pictures of the game, it's reusable and easily customizable
+- Automated tests that test the components

+How to run the tests:
+1. npx playwright install
+2. npx playwright test
+- This should launch the automated tests